Dancer Nutrition: Tips to Train and Perform at Your Best

 Elite dancers often expend a high number of calories through performance rehearsals, dance classes, conditioning, daily activities, and energy needed for normal health, growth, and development.

 When daily caloric expenditure from these activities exceeds dietary intake of calories from foods and beverages an imbalance occurs.
-We refer to this imbalance of calories as Relative Energy Deficiency in Sport or RED-S (5).
+This results in low energy availability to support a dancer’s health and performance.

-Underfueling, resulting in low energy availability can negatively impact bone health, menstrual function, immune health, cardiovascular function, protein synthesis, metabolic rate, and GI function.
-In addition, it can disrupt normal growth and development and have negative impacts on psychological health (5).
+Underfueling can negatively impact bone health, menstrual function, immune health, cardiovascular function, protein synthesis, metabolic rate, and GI function.
+In addition, it can disrupt normal growth and development and have negative impacts on psychological health (6, 7).

 Relative Energy Deficiency in Sport